mVentory/utils/README.md

 * active auctions
 * members online

-and presents them in a chart [here](http://jsfiddle.net/cubski/crhazL7o/1/)
+and presents them in a this [busiest TradeMe time](http://mventory.com/articles/trademe-traffic-traker/) chart.